Arshu/Arshu.ScaleToZeroAotWeb/src/Readme.md

 ## Main Features

-## AutoShutdown Serverless Deployment in fly.io Machines
+### AutoShutdown Serverless Deployment in fly.io Machines
 Can be deployed in fly.io machines across all regions but charged based on actual usage since the runtime will auto shutdown after a idle time of 10 seconds
 Configure using Environment Variable --env INITIAL_TIME_IN_SEC="10" --env IDLE_TIME_IN_SEC="10"

-## View Server Instance Information
+### View Server Instance Information
 Will echo information about the web instance on querying using /Echo

-## Access Other Region Instance
+### Access Other Region Instance
 If hosted in multiple regions, can use ?region=sin querystring to replay to the instance in the specified region

-## View Server Performance on Cold Start/Warm Start
+### View Server Performance on Cold Start/Warm Start
 Can check the performance of the instance in fly.io logs

-# Related Projects
+## Related Projects

-## Comming Soon : Open Source Scale to Zero Native Aot Api Shell for Static Api Hosting in fly.io cheaply with Swagger
+#### <i>Comming Soon</i>: Open Source Scale to Zero Native Aot Api Shell for Static Api Hosting in fly.io cheaply with Swagger
-## Comming Soon : Open Source Frontend using Declarative UI with Affordable Self Hostable Backend App Shell with Performance Measurement for Static Web/Api/App Hosting and Fly Management Utilities
+#### <i>Comming Soon</i>: Open Source Frontend using Declarative UI with Affordable Self Hostable Backend App Shell with Performance Measurement for Static Web/Api/App Hosting and Fly Management Utilities

-# Online Demo
+## Online Demo

 Readme.md Page on root access of domain
 #### Main : https://scaletozeroaotweb.fly.dev